rightjs/rightjs-docs/docs/en/docs/dom/form.md

     initialize([Object options])

-Basic constructor.
-Receives all the common {Element} unit options plus a boolean one named `remote`, which tells if you want the form to be submitted via a {Xhr} request by default.
+Basic constructor which receives all the common {Element} unit options plus a boolean one named `remote` which tells whether you want the form to be submitted via a {Xhr} request by default.

     var form = new Form({